Why the Vancouver Seawall is My Happy Place

 People bike, push carriages, walk with canes and roller blade or jog in enough fluorescent-coloured clothing to warrant sunglasses.
 Others simply pause to feed the gulls or enjoy some solitude on a log, bench or rock.
 Sidewalk philosophers write a multitude of sayings such as “Have you smiled at anyone today?” in chalk, meant to slow your hectic pace.

 A group of people even set up a sign reading “ocean confessions” and offered biodegradable paper and pencil to passersby who had regrets, sorrows or wishes they wanted to write down and toss into the water.

 I’ve even smiled at the sight of a happy man braving the March waters off Sunset Beach with nothing on but a smile.
 Of course, it was a different story 20 minutes later when security arrived.

 Each spot along the Vancouver Seawall has its own unique sights and sounds: the colour of cherry blossoms; the craftiness of crows; the poignant dedication plaques on benches and the sudden sound of the blues from a lone harmonica.

 Everywhere, there are photographers, all hoping to capture that perfect picture of sun, sea and sand, some with lenses that stretch out a country mile.
 Whether pausing by the giant inukshuk or passing by the shimmering, jagged wall of glass-and-steel condos, where seaplanes take off, they search for that bit of visual drama.

-Yes, surely the Seawall is one of Vancouver’s greatest treasures.
+Yes, surely the Vancouver Seawall is one of the city’s greatest treasures.